 Here, we take a look at some of the most successful women in business and their journeys to the top.

 After starting her career as a trainee with agency, Saatchi & Saatchi, Baroness Karren Brady quickly proved herself in the world of advertising.
 Hired by publisher David Sullivan, she was a director by the age of 20, and went on to manage Birmingham City Football Club at the age of 23.

-Now the vice-chair of West Ham United, member of the House of Lords and aide to Lord Sugar on BBC hit, the Apprentice, Karren has many strings to her bow, and was awarded a CBE in 2014 for her services to entrepreneurship and women in business.
+Now the vice-chair of West Ham United, member of the House of Lords and aide to Lord Sugar on BBC hit show, The Apprentice, Karren has many strings to her bow, and was awarded a CBE in 2014 for her services to entrepreneurship and women in business.

-Passionate about inspiring other women to achieve their business goals, Karren recently launched with Arden University - an industry-led qualification to help entrepreneurs and leaders, particularly women, reach the top of their game.
+Passionate about inspiring other women to achieve their business goals, Karren recently launched The Karren Brady MBA with Arden University - an industry-led qualification to help entrepreneurs and leaders, particularly women, reach the top of their game.

 One of the youngest people to pass two GCSEs while still at primary school, Anne-Marie Imafidon has been a high achiever for most of her life.
 Graduating with her Master’s from the University of Oxford aged just 19, she’s also the youngest ever graduate with a postgraduate qualification.

 Anne-Marie founded the Stemettes - a social enterprise encouraging girls aged 5 to 22 to pursue careers in science, technology, engineering and maths - in 2013, and is still CEO today.
 Working in partnership with big-name companies like Microsoft, Accenture and Deutsche Bank, the company regularly consults with the government with regards to women in STEM.